-A mortgage broker (either a group or an individual) is an independent agent for both the mortgage loan borrower and the lender.
-Your mortgage broker will stand as coordinator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
-Which lender has the mortgage loans that is best for you?
-A mortgage broker will help you find the right fit.
-You give your application to your broker, who submits it to one or more lenders.
-Your mortgage broker then guides your work with the lender chosen until closing.
-The broker receives a commission from the borrower when the loan closes.
+During the mortgage loan process, an individual or group who is an independent agent for both mortgage loan borrower and lender is a mortgage broker.
+Your mortgage broker will stand as facilitator between you and the lending institution; which can be a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
+Which lender offers the mortgage loans that fits your needs?
+A mortgage broker will lead you to the best one.
+You give your loan application to your broker, who presents it to various lenders.
+Your mortgage broker then guides your work with the lender chosen until the loan closes.
+Upon closing, the broker's commission is paid by the borrower.

-The most important difference between a mortgage broker and a loan officer is that the latter works on behalf of a lending institution (a bank, credit union, or others) to process loans only originated from the products of that institution.
-While a mortgage banker may promote quite a variety of loans, they are all programs from that specific lender.
+Loan officers are representatives of a specific lending institution (such as a bank, credit union, etc.) who process mortgages and other loan products for their place of employment alone.
+While a mortgage banker may promote quite a range of loans, they are all products from that specific lender.

 Also called a "loan representative" or "account executive," a mortgage banker represents the borrower to the lending institution.
 A loan officer will walk you through the selection, processing and loan closing.
 Mortgage bankers may be compensated with a commission or salary for their services by their employers.